Bokaro district

 Bokaro district is one of the most industrialized zones in India.
 It is one of the twenty-four districts of the Jharkhand state, India.
 It was established in 1991 by carving out one subdivision consisting of two blocks from Dhanbad district and six blocks from Giridih district.
-It is the part of State Capital Region(SCR).
+It is the part of State Capital Region (SCR).
+The district headquarters is Bokaro Steel City.

 Economy

 Bokaro is one of the most industrial district in Jharkhand.
 It is home to the Asia's largest steel plant.
 It is the hub of economic activity in East India.
 It is home to many companies such as SAIL, Vedanta Limited, Dalmia Cement Bharat Limited, Jaypee Cement (Bokaro Jaypee Cement Limited), ONGC and Orica.
 It has many thermal power station such as Chandrapura DVC Thermal Power Station, Tenughat DVC Thermal Power Station and Bokaro Thermal Power Station etc. It is also home to the first explosive factory in India which is located in Gomia.
 Sudha Dairy has a manufacturing unit here in Bokaro Steel City's Sector 12.